Digital39999/ts-prisma/README.md

 ## Circular References

 When using relationships in your Prisma schema, you may encounter circular references between models.
-To handle this, your reference from a child model to a parent model should be named per the parent model's name, with the first letter in lowercase.
+To handle this, your reference from a child model to a parent model should be named per the parent model's name, with the first letter in lowercase, and similarly named id field.

 For example, in the schema below, the `Profile` model has a reference to the `User` model named `exampleUser`.
 This naming convention allows `ts-prisma` to generate the correct types for circular references.